Kuuro-neko/sideCat-Kuuro/README.md

 To customize the location, metrics and language edit @Resources/styles.inc<br>
 More help about this in @Resources/WeatherData/MeasureNamesReference.txt

+If you liked how I positioned the elements, you can copy Rainmeter.ini content into the rainmeter parameters (On rainmeter > Edit parameters, paste it here, this is the place where the positions are stored)

 There are a lot of things you can easily change, just dig in the files !

 ## Temperature meter